Preparation Time 15 Minutes

 Mix the butter into the icing sugar with a wooden spoon and add the vanilla.
-Using an electric mixer, slowly at first or you and your kitchen will be engulfed in a sugar cloud. then on high speed until it is fluffy.
+Using an electric mixer, slowly at first or you and your kitchen will be engulfed in a sugar cloud then on high speed until it is light and fluffy.

 - Preheat the oven to 180C, line a 9 x 13 baking tin with baking parchment.

 - Sieve the flour into a large bowl and then add the sugars, baking powder, bicarb, cinnamon and salt and mix.

 - Place the milk into a jug and add the cider vinegar, whisk with a fork and leave to stand for a few minutes.]

 - In another bowl mash the bananas thoroughly, add the milk and vegetable oil, whisk together until fairly smooth.